niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 Two mounting pounts are provided with 1/4"-20 threaded studs for the solar panel and light.
 Mount the solar panel on the side of the derail device that receives the most sun.

 Solar panel tilt angle is calculated based on the latitude of the installation site.

+Measure the latitude Adjust tilt angle to your latitude.

+``Example: Latitude = 38.23 : Angle = 38.2°``
+In the winter months, ajust the tilt angle to your latitude plus 15°.
+In summer months, adjust the tilt angle to your latitude minus 15°.

+``Example: Tilt angle = 38.2° in fall and spring.
+In winter, the tilt angle would be 38.2 + 15 = 53.2°.
+Then in summer, the ideal angle would be 38.2 – 15 = 23.2°.``

 ### Digging